tcscheurer/rentals-api/README.md

 ## Testing
-Test are set up to connect to the local containerized db and assert based on the APIs interactions with the seeded data `make db-up` (wrapper for `docker-compose up -d`) and then,
+Test are set up to connect to the local containerized db and assert based on the APIs interactions with the seeded data:
+`make db-up` (wrapper for `docker-compose up -d`) and then,
 `make test` (wrapper for `go test ./... -v`)